 Commuter students at Lycoming College use Pennington Lounge, in the Academic Center, as a place to study and socialize with other students.
-Study space is also available in Burchfield Lounge, Wertz Student Center, and the Snowden Library.
+Study space is also available in Burchfield Lounge, Wertz Student Center, Lynn Science Center, and the Snowden Library.

 Where can I eat on campus?

-There are several options for dining for commuters on campus.
-In Pennington Lounge,Cáfe 1812 offers Starbucks' Coffee and is much more that an average coffee shop.
-It offers a variety of pastries, and features breakfast and lunch specials daily including gourmet sandwiches and salads.
-The Lyco Express will also accept cash and credit cards.
-The Campus Dining Room is open to commuter students at a reduced rate from the guest rate.
-Additionally, Lycoming also offers a meal plan to commuters for the dining room in the Wertz Student Center.
-This plan includes "flex dollars" which can be used at Cáfe 1812 and Jack's Place.
+The Wertz Student Center Dining Hall is open to commuter students at a reduced rate from the guest rate.
+Additionally, Lycoming also offers a meal plan to commuters.
+This plan includes cash equilvalency and flex dollars which can be used at Café 1812 and Jack's Place.
 Flex dollars can also be purchased without the meal plan.
-Both meal plan and flex dollars can be purchased at the Treasurer's Office in Long Hall.
-If you wish, you may also pay cash in all three locations.
-Cáfe1812 also accepst cash and credit cards.
+A meal plan and flex dollars can be purchased at the Business Office in Long Hall or by going on line to https://www.lycoming.edu/business-office/.
+If you wish, you may also pay cash or use a credit card in all three locations.

 Where can I go if I need to use a computer?

 Several computer labs are available in the Academic Center.
-Additionally, there are commuters available in Pennington Lounge and the Snowden library.
+Additionally, there are computers available in Pennington Lounge and the Snowden library.
 WiFi is also available in Pennington Lounge and the library.

 Will I be assigned an email address?

 A free campus email account is available to all students.
-You will automatically receive an e-mail account when you enroll.
-If you do not have an e-mail account or need instructions on how to use the e-mail system go to Information Technology Services in the lower level of the Academic Center.
-E-mail is the primary means of communication between most administrative and faculty offices and students.
-It is the your responsibility to check your on-campus e-mail account on regularly.
-Failing to check your e-mail may cause you to miss important correspondence or announcements of the many opportunities the campus has to offer.
+You will automatically receive an email account when you enroll.
+If you do not have an email account or need instructions on how to use the email system go to Information Technology Services in the lower level of the Academic Center.
+EMail is the primary means of communication between most administrative and faculty offices and students.
+It is the your responsibility to check your on-campus email account regularly.
+Failing to check your email may cause you to miss important correspondence or announcements of the many opportunities the campus has to offer.